Cilium Service Mesh: When You Don’t Need Sidecars

 - Prometheus and Grafana integration.

-Functional equivalent to Kiali + linkerd-viz but integrated.
+Functional equivalent to Kiali + linkerd-viz but integrated without additional tools.

 Cilium vs Istio Ambient